hablapps/dontfeartheoptics/README.md

 This could take up to several minutes, so we recommend you to follow the steps before attending the workshop.
 Thank you!

+## Workshop Slides

+[Here](https://docs.google.com/presentation/d/1ao7IYjVTPTvHoJx8zv31SNBE0SV5weZEnau-BDibxZA/edit?usp=sharing), you can find the slides we were using through the workshop.